sahitigo/sahitigopal.com/_posts/2018-07-25-stir-stir-and-stir.md

 * At a point you see the bubbles and the whole mixture hardening.

-* Apply ghee to a plate,and transfer ontoit.
+* Apply ghee to a plate,and transfer it.

 * Set it aside for 30 - 60 minutes.Let it cool down.